A potential witness for Scott Peterson's defense died Wednesday.

 But Karen Servas, a neighbor of the Petersons who said she put the dog in their back yard that morning, cast doubt on the Maldonado and Mitchell sightings.

 Modesto police Detective Al Brocchini testified at Scott Peterson's preliminary hearing that he never tried to contact Mitchell or Maldonado.

 Some legal experts said it's doubtful Mitchell's account will be allowed at Peterson's trial.
-Testimony that doesn't come from an actual witness amounts to hearsay -- and nearly always is inadmissible, because the other side has no opportunity for cross-
+Testimony that doesn't come from an actual witness amounts to hearsay -- and nearly always is inadmissible, because the other side has no opportunity for cross- examination.

 "That could be a major setback," said Professor Michael Vitiello of McGeorge School of Law in Sacramento.